Ultimate Body Blows

-Ultimate Body Blows is a 1994 Amiga CD32 and DOS fighting game.
-It is largely an amalgamation of Body Blows and Body Blows Galactic released in 1993 by Team17, featuring all the characters and most of the stages from both games, but using the HUD and menu interface of the first game.
-In this respect, the game is comparable to Midway's Mortal Kombat Trilogy, although the gameplay and several of the characters are closer to Capcom's Street Fighter series.
+Ultimate Body Blows is a 1994 fighting game for Amiga CD32 and MS-DOS.
+It is an amalgamation of Body Blows and Body Blows Galactic released in 1993 by Team17, with all the characters and most of the stages from both games, and using the interface of the first game.

 Reception

 Stephen Bradley of Amiga Format gave Ultimate Body Blows a score of 90%, praising the varied participants, but criticizing the price point.